whoan/laravel-bash-helpers/README.md

 homestead # replaces: cd ~/Homestead && vagrant

 **New**
-createdb # creates the database and username as set in .env, on your host
+createdb # creates the database and username as set in .env
 ```

 ### `make` multiple migrations, seeders, models and controllers at once